Reviews You Can Rely On

 Could be too much for day hiking

 Who this is best for: The Hoka Kaha 3 GTX is for the hiker who wants a cushioned landing regardless of where they hike.
 Meanwhile, the durable leather and sturdy midsole offer the support and stability needed for uneven terrain or when carrying a heavy pack.
-Because they are waterproof, they are best suited for those hiking in rainy or snowy climates.
+And because they are waterproof, they are best suited for those hiking in rainy or snowy climates as the upper doesn't breathe super well in hot and dry climates at lower elevations.

 Why we love it: Chris Maxcer, tester, believes this is the best version of this boot yet.
 He states, “The sole is still wider than many hiking boots, but now that Hoka slimmed and trimmed the heel, I was surprised at how agile this burly boot feels, even when I venture off trail.”
-Its nearly two inches of EVA cushioning—double that of most boots—absorbs trail impact, while the slightly rockered sole delivers a smooth, springy stride that lets us cruise trails for miles.
+Its nearly two inches of EVA cushioning—double that of most boots—absorbs trail impact, while the slightly rockered sole delivers a smooth, springy stride that lets us cruise the trail for miles.
+Our testers love the three metal hooks on the ankle that provide support through a custom fit.

 Should you buy it?
 When comfort and ankle support are key, the Kaha 3 is a top pick — though some budget-conscious hikers who don't need the cushion may prefer lighter hiking boots or a sturdy hiking shoe.
 However, we are pleased with these boots and recommend them to anyone after a softened stride.